ngsFC/scGraphVerse/README.md

 - **cutoff_adjacency.R**: This script is responsible for creating an adjacency matrix based on a specific cutoff threshold.
 This is a key component of network generation, where the connections between nodes are defined based on their relationships and a cutoff value.

-- **pscores.R**: This script appears to compute some form of "p-scores", which could be related to statistical significance in the network or association strength between nodes.
+- **pscores.R**: This script calculate and plot TPR, FPR, PRECISION, F1, ACCURACY.

-- **plotROC.R**: This script handles the plotting of ROC curves, which are used to evaluate the performance of binary classification models.
+- **plotROC.R**: This script handles the plotting of ROC curves, which are used to evaluate the performance of the models.
 In a network analysis context, ROC curves might be used to assess the quality of link prediction models.

 - **generate_adjacency.R**: This script generates the adjacency matrix for a network.
 It may either rely on input data or be part of a process that constructs a network from scratch based on node and edge criteria.